AgentMulder/Connect-4/README.md

 Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript.

-See http://www.sympad.nl/connect4/ for a working example
+See http://www.sympad.nl/connect4/ for the program in action

 See file "files" for a listing of the TypeScript-files that constitute this project